 How much money do you want to spend?
-All of the portable chargers reviewed here cost $70 or less.
-Most range between $20 and $30, but those can charge only one device at a time, $20 to $30 is typical.
+All of the portable chargers reviewed here cost $50 or less.
+For a power bank that can charge one device at a time, $20 to $30 is typical.
 A mini charger is even cheaper -- around $10, give or take a dollar or two.

 How many devices will you charge at once?
 If you need to charge only one device at a time, there are plenty of quality, affordable options.
-If you're a power user who needs to charge several devices on the road, go for a high-capacity charger.
+If you're a power user who needs to charge several devices on the road, look for a high-capacity charger with multiple USB ports.

 Do you want a charger you can carry in your pocket?
-You can carry pretty much any portable charger comfortably in a briefcase, backpack, etc. -- even high-capacity chargers that will last through a week-long camping trip weigh just about a pound and are about the size of a large paperback book.
+You can carry pretty much any portable charger comfortably in a briefcase, backpack, etc. Even high-capacity chargers that will last through a week-long camping trip weigh just about a pound and are about the size of a large paperback book.
 But if you want something you can carry in your pocket every day, opt for a regular or mini charger that can just charge a smartphone once or twice.

 What else do you need?
 Most portable chargers don't come with a lot of extras.
 For example, you'll need a wall-outlet charger to recharge your power bank quickly, but you'll rarely find one included (though you can often use the charger that came with your mobile device).
 Likewise, the only connecting cables provided with many portable chargers is standard micro-USB-to-USB cable that you can use either for charging the power bank or charging your devise from it.
 So, if you require any extras that aren't included in the box, such as a Lightning cable, budget extra for these.